equinor/radix-public-site/public-site/docs/src/guides/jobs/configure-jobs.md

 ### resources

-The resource requirement for a job can be sent in the request body to the job scheduler as a JSON document with an element named `resources`.
+The resource requirement for a job can be sent in the request body to the job manager as a JSON document with an element named `resources`.
 The content of the resources will be used to set the resource definition for the job [`radixconfig.yaml`](../../references/reference-radix-config/#resources-common).
 The data type of the `resources` is of type `ResourceRequirements` an requires this specific format.